 - Gale Reference Databases – InfoTrac, Expanded Academic ASAP with full-text articles, etc.

 - Naxos Spoken Word Library – This audiobook streaming resource provides access to thousands of titles, including many Program readings, as well as texts in French and German.
 New titles are added monthly.
+Please contact Jennifer Sprague at to get the login credentials for the NSWL mobile app.

 - Oxford English Dictionary – An electronic version of the Oxford English Dictionary (OED), an authoritative guide to the meaning, history, and pronunciation of over half a million words.